10 Must-Haves for Your Interior Design Website

 6. Mobile-Friendly Design

-More than half of website visitors are browsing from their phones.
+More than half of website visitors browse from their phones.
 If your site doesn’t look good (and work well) on mobile, you’re leaving money on the table.

 Here’s what to check: